Showing posts with label hippie. Show all posts

 Plenty To Write About

 My first wife had no material wealth when we met.
-Several years into our marriage, after our daughter Naomi was born, she revealed mental instability, divorced me and was institutionalized.
+Several years into marriage, after our daughter Naomi was born, she revealed mental instability, divorced me and was institutionalized.

 My second wife was born into wealth and it only increased with time.
 We share a beautiful daughter and our marriage lasted 21 years.
-After my first daughter died when she was nineteen, our marriage became seriously undone.
+After Naomi died when she was nineteen, our marriage became seriously undone.
 After divorce, I took my year to travel around the world and live as a homeless vagabond, experiencing the basics of earthly existence and living in what I call THE DREAM, in flux.